“We need to be solvent wiping our aluminum before it’s coated/painted/sealed/insert adhesion-intensive process here.”

 Of course, improving the wipe technique is only one small part of a grand equation in any material system, but it’s a good start to improving the operation as a whole.

-If you found this article helpful, we ask that you please share it so that others may benefit and leave your questions or comments in the section below!
+If you found this article helpful, we ask that you please share it on LinkedIn using the button below, so that other industry manufacturers may benefit!